This olive oil mayonnaise recipe makes it simple and cheap to make your own mayo and the result tastes impressively similar to the store bought stuff!

-I have a serious problem with over-consuming mayonnaise, so naturally I had to make my own healthier olive oil mayonnaise recipe!
+I have a serious problem with over-consuming mayonnaise, especially since cutting dairy out of my diet!
 I know I’m not alone – I mean, let’s be real – mayo is just amazing and goes with everything.

 Generally, store-bought mayonnaise is made with canola oil or soybean oil or a combination of both.
 But the paleo diet strongly advocates for eating olive oil instead of vegetable oils.

 So, to feel less guilty about my mayo intake – and to avoid inflammatory oils – I’ve been making my own olive oil mayonnaise with light tasting olive oil.
 I also use extra egg yolks to give it a rich and tasty feel.

 Read more about vegetable and seed oils and your health.

 This olive oil mayonnaise recipe contains 1 cup light tasting olive oil, 3 egg yolks, 1 teaspoon white vinegar, and ½ teaspoon salt.
 Optionally, if you want to make it garlic mayo, add either 1 garlic clove or ½ teaspoon garlic powder.